October 2024 Release Notes (v28.0)

 Over the past few months, we have been making significant changes to our job_title_role and job_title_subrole enum values in order to improve our fill rates and categorization of job titles.
 In August 2024 (v27.1) we launched the first beta version of this new taxonomy to give customers an early opportunity to evaluate the data and provide feedback.
 As of this October release (v28.0), this new taxonomy has now entered General Availability (see coverage stats below).

 The new taxonomy is now fully available to all customers via API and flat file deliveries.
-To access these new fields customers will have the option to explicitly opt-in for v28.0, v28.1, v28.2, and v29.0 (Oct - Jan releases) by reaching out to your CS / TS team to enable these fields in your data deliveries.
-API customers can access the new taxonomy by using a new updated_title_roles parameter in their API requests.
+To access these new fields customers will have the option to explicitly opt-in for v28.0, v28.1, and v28.2 (Oct - Dec releases) by reaching out to your CS / TS team to enable these fields in your data deliveries or by using a parameter in the API.

 The previous (legacy) taxonomy has now entered its deprecation period with support fully ending as of February 2025 (v29.1).
 Existing customers using the legacy taxonomy can choose to delay opting-in to receive the new taxonomy until the legacy taxonomy is fully deprecated in the v29.1 release.
 In February 2025 (v29.1), all PDL datasets for all customers will be transitioned to the new taxonomy.